 This example shows how to stream IMU data from an Arduino and estimate orientation using a complementary filter.

 This example shows how to use spherical linear interpolation (SLERP) to create sequences of quaternions and lowpass filter noisy trajectories.
 SLERP is a commonly used computer graphics technique for creating animations of a rotating object.

-tune function to optimize the noise parameters of several fusion filters, including the
+tunefunction to optimize the noise parameters of several fusion filters, including the

 Track head orientation by fusing data received from an IMU, and then control the direction of arrival of a sound source by applying head-related transfer functions (HRTF).

 - Estimating Orientation Using Inertial Sensor Fusion and MPU-9250